 Aflac in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $1.08 is up 3.8% from last year.
-In the past five-year period, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.49%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.68 is up 5% from last year.
+Over the last 5 years, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.72%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Aflac's current payout ratio is 25%.
-This means it paid out 25% of its trailing 12-month EPS as dividend.
+Right now, Aflac's payout ratio is 30%, which means it paid out 30% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for AFL for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.34 per share, which represents a year-over-year growth rate of 4.33%.
+The Zacks Consensus Estimate for 2023 is $5.81 per share, representing a year-over-year earnings growth rate of 9.01%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, AFL is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).